 In your 50s, your health care concerns may increase.
 No longer are your needs limited to staying active, eating healthy, and scheduling routine checkups; now, they include other aspects of your health—from dealing with increased menopause symptoms to arthritis and osteoporosis.
-Luckily, preventative care measures and health risk assessments are in place to help you live freely and actively.
+Luckily, preventative care measures are in place to help you live freely and actively.

 Maintaining an active lifestyle can become more and more difficult in middle age.
 But routine physical activity plays an essential role in staying mentally and physically fit.
 Regular exercise can help you lose weight, reduce the risk of heart disease, and increase your daily energy.
 Aerobic exercises such as walking, dancing, biking, jogging, or swimming can help your heart pump faster.
 Weight bearing exercises such as weight training and interval training can help maintain muscle mass.
 Talk to your primary care provider about exercise routines and alternatives to start leading a more active lifestyle today.